13th Waffen Mountain Division of the SS Handschar (1st Croatian): Order of battle

-Uniform and divisional song
+Insignia, uniform and divisional song

-The uniform was regular SS M43 field-jacket issue, with a divisional collar patch showing an arm holding a scimitar over a swastika.
+The division's identification symbol, used on its vehicles, was the Handschar sword.
+The uniform was a regular SS M43 field jacket issue, with a divisional collar patch showing an arm holding a scimitar over a swastika.
 On the left arm was a Croatian armshield (red-white chessboard) and on the right, the Edelweiss flower patch of the German mountain troops.
 The chessboard armshield was controversial, especially with the imams, who, after crossing the Sava river, removed them.
 Former SS personnel serving in the division were entitled to wear a Sig Rune badge that was attached to the left breast pocket of the tunic.

 Headgear was either the SS M43 fez which was to be worn by all ranks, while German officers had the option to wear the mountain cap (Bergmütze).
 The fez was chosen by Himmler because it had been worn by the Bosnian-Herzegovinian Infantry regiments of the Austro-Hungarian army from 1894 to 1918, as well as by the Austro-Hungarian Albanian Legion from 1916 to 1918.
-There were two versions of the fez: a field gray model to be worn in combat and while on duty and a red model for parades, marching exercises and while off duty.
+There were two versions of the fez: a field grey model to be worn in combat and while on duty and a red model for parades, marching exercises and while off duty.
 Both the fez and mountain cap bore the death's head and eagle of the SS.
 The mountain cap was also adorned with an Edelweiss flower patch, worn on the left side of the cap.

 The divisional song was set to the melody of "Wir fahren gegen Engelland" by Herms Niel.